apache/celeborn/docs/celeborn_ratis_shell.md

 **Note:**

-Celeborn HA use `NETTY` as default rpc type, users can refer to configuration `celeborn.ha.master.ratis.raft.rpc.type`.
-But Ratis use `GRPC` as default rpc type.
-So if user want to use Ratis shell with Ratis cluster use `NETTY` rpc type, users can use generic option `-Draft.rpc.type=NETTY` to set the RPC type of Ratis shell to Netty.
+Celeborn HA uses `NETTY` as the default RPC type, for details please refer to configuration `celeborn.ha.master.ratis.raft.rpc.type`.
+But Ratis uses `GRPC` as the default RPC type.
+So if the user wants to use Ratis shell to access Ratis cluster which uses `NETTY` RPC type, the generic option `-Draft.rpc.type=NETTY` should be set to change the RPC type of Ratis shell to Netty.

 ## election
 The `election` command manages leader election.